-In the small example alignment above to maximize the number of matches, we introduced a gap (marked by a dash in the first sequence).
-A gap in one of the sequences simply means that one or more amino acid residues have been deleted from the sequence, or we could also say that there is an insertion in the second sequence.
-When introducing a gap several questions may arise: How many gaps can we introduce?
-How to decide where to place them?
-How long they can be?
-Apparently, by introducing many gaps here and there, we could try to improve the score of the alignment, but would that be biologically relevant?
-Intuitively one would think that something must be wrong with this approach.
-When we look at automatically generated sequence alignments the number of gaps is always limited.
 Apparently, the program has some instructions forcing it to limit the number of gaps and their position in the sequence.
-That instruction is called "gap penalty".
-Each time the program introduces a gap it triggers a penalty score, which may decrease or increase the total score of the alignment.
+That instruction is called the "gap penalty".
+Each time the program introduces a gap, it triggers a penalty score, which may decrease or increase the total score of the alignment.
 Gaps are introduced only if they substantially increase the total score of the alignment.
-By this simple rule we can limit the number of gaps and increase their significance.
+By this simple rule, we can limit the number of gaps and increase their significance.
 The gap penalty is a parameter that can be changed each time an alignment is run.
-By increasing or reducing the penalty, the number of gaps, their length and position in the sequence alignment may be controlled.
-With other words, these penalties also need to be introduced into the expression used for calculating the alignment score.
+By increasing or reducing the value of the gap penalties, the total number of gaps, their length, and their position in the sequence alignment may be controlled.

-The numbers required for the left-hand side of the equation, were we count the score generated by identities and similarities, are presented in the form of a 20 x 20 matrix which is called substitution matrix.
-This will be discussed below in more detail.
+The numbers required for the left-hand side of the equation, where we count the score generated by identities and similarities, are presented as a 20 x 20 matrix.
+This matrix is called a substitution matrix